Dealing With an Instagram IP Ban: How to Regain Access to Your Account

 “Action Blocked” Messages

-Consistent Problems across Multiple Accounts
+Consistent Problems Across Multiple Accounts

 The Best Strategies to Bypass an Instagram IP Ban

-Whatever the reason that your IP address is banned on Instagram, there’s a way to get around it.
+Whatever the reason your IP address is banned on Instagram, there’s a way to get around it.
 Here are a few things you can try to bypass the ban and continue using the platform.

 Use Proxies or VPNs